uraimo/5110LCD_PCD8544.swift/README.md

 ### Text and Fonts

 This library allows to display strings using bitmap fonts.
 Two fonts are included: Tiny_Font and SinclairS (more font can be found or generated [here](http://www.rinkydinkelectronics.com/resources.php)).
-To display some text, you first need to load a font, that font will be used for all the following text:
+To display some text, you need to load a font first and that font will be used for all the following strings:

 ```swift
 lcd.loadFontAsDefault(SinclairS_Font,fontWidth:8,fontHeight:8)